em-tg/cefcapi/README.md

    https://cef-builds.spotifycdn.com/index.html
 2. Put the cef*.tar.bz file into third_party
 3. On Linux run "make run" (example uses GTK+ 3)
-4. On Windows run "win_deps.bat" followed by "build.bat"
+4. On Windows run "build_msvc.bat" or "build_gcc.bat" to build with MSVC or MinGW, respectively
-    - win_deps.bat requires 7zip
+    - 7zip will need to be installed, or you will need to extract cef manually

 ## Support development